Summary

 Tools to Get Started with Visual Business Plans

-You don't need design skills to create good visual business plans.
-Modern tools make it easy to turn data into expert-looking charts and graphics.
+You don't need design skills to create effective visual business plans.
+Modern tools make it easy to transform data into expert-looking charts and graphics.

 Beginner-Friendly Design Tools

-1. Canva offers business plan templates with built-in charts and graphs.
-You can change colors, fonts, and layouts without design experience.
+Canva offers business plan templates with built-in charts and graphs.
+You can customize colors, fonts, and layouts without design experience.

-2. SmartDraw creates expert flowcharts, org charts, and process diagrams on its own.
-Just enter your info and it builds the graphics.
+SmartDraw creates expert flowcharts, org charts, and process diagrams on its own.
+Just enter your information and it builds the graphics.

-3. Miro works great for team planning.
-Your team can build visual business plans together in real-time.
+Miro works great for team planning.
+Your entire team can work together on visual business plans in real-time.
+But which tool is right for your specific needs?

 Advanced Visual Planning Software

-4. Microsoft PowerPoint has improved chart tools and SmartArt graphics for business plans.
+Microsoft PowerPoint has boosted chart tools and SmartArt graphics perfect for business plans.
 Most people already know how to use it.

-6. Figma gives expert design abilities for businesses that want custom visual elements in their plans.
+Figma gives expert design capabilities for businesses that want custom visual elements in their plans.
+The truth is.
+You have more options than ever before - so what's stopping you from making the switch?

 FAQs